arfeo/go-api/README.md

 ### Preamble

-Assume that you have some tables in your PostgreSQL database, for example:
+Assume that you have some tables in your `PostgreSQL` database, e.g.:

 * `users`